tangyi970517/TreeKEM.js/README.md

 In `add`:
 use a random leaf instead of the given value (if not null) as `h`.

+#### Variant: optimal add

+In `add`:
+use a (say, leftmost) "optimal" leaf, described below, instead of the given value (if not null) as `h`.

+For every leaf, we define its "imperfect" height to be the minimum `h` so that the height-`h` subtree containing the leaf is non-full/imperfect, i.e., the subtree has less than `Δ^h` leaves.
+E.g., a leaf itself is always perfect; a height-1 internal node is imperfect if and only if it has degree less than `Δ`, etc.
+An "optimal" leaf is a leaf with minimum "imperfect" height.
+The purpose of using an "optimal" leaf is to greedily minimize the number of recursions in `addSibling`.

 #### Variant: different borrow-or-merge strategies